-Most purchasers of property in South Australia have a statutory right to terminate a Contract for the sale of land (‘cool off’).
+Most buyers of property in South Australia have a statutory right to terminate a Contract for the sale of land (‘cool off’).

-A purchaser exercising that right must give written notice of the ‘Cooling-off’ to the vendor within two clear business days after:
+A buyer exercising that right must give written notice of the ‘Cooling-off’ to the seller within two clear business days after:

-- The contract was made (if you received the Form 1 prior to making the contract) or
+- The contract was made (if you received a complete and accurate Form 1 prior to making the contract); or

-- The Form 1 was given to you (if you received the Form 1 after making the contract)
+- A complete and accurate Form 1 was given to you (if you received the Form 1 after making the contract)

 The right to ‘cool off’ does not exist if:

 - You have waived your right by getting independent legal advice and have a certificate from the legal practitioner to that effect

 - You bid at auction and were successful or purchased the property later that day